WESLEY DIVINITY SCHOOL

 Program of Study and Curriculum Delivery

-The expectation is that courses – with all its requirements – are completed within a month, thus ensuring that students do not have backlogs of assignments as they proceed to other classes in the following months.
+Two Courses per Month.
+The expectation is that two courses—with all its requirements—are completed within a month, thus ensuring that students do not have backlogs of assignments as they proceed to other classes in the following months.
 Since the goal is for students to graduate the program as a cohort in two years, much will be expected from the students during the duration of the program in terms of motivation, commitment, and diligence in accomplishing their requirements for each course.

+Student Learning Hours.
 Each 3-unit class requires 90 learning hours from students.
-These can be divided among various learning activities such as “classes” where the professors give lectures to listening students in a video conference setting, cyber activities such as discussions in forums, off-class requirements such as reading, reflection papers, book reports, research papers, and other projects.
+These can be divided among various learning activities such as “classes” where the professors give lectures to listening students in a video conference setting, cyber activities such as discussions in forum, off-class requirements such as reading, reflection papers, book reports, research papers, and other projects.
 Professors are free to divide the expected 54 lecture hours between synchronous and asynchronous learning activities, while 36 hours are allotted for research or field activities.
-However, it is expected that a minimum of 30 hours out of the 54 hours lecture will be spent in a video conferencing “classroom.”
+However, it is expected that a minimum of 30 hours out of the 54 hours lecture will be spent in a video conferencing “classroom”.

+Teacher-Student Conferences.
 The college uses Canvas as their official learning management system.
 It comes with a built-in video conferencing app.
-However, professors can use other apps that may require less bandwidth and are more accessible to students.
+However, professors can use other app that may require less bandwidth and are more accessible to students.

 Instructional Delivery